Greenwashing in the Energy Sector

 What is Greenwashing?

-Purchasing Community Power helps us incentivize carbon-neutral renewable energy systems, such as collar, wind, and hydro power.
+Purchasing Community Power helps us incentivize carbon-neutral renewable energy systems, such as solar, collar, wind, and hydro power.
 We support and provide the electricity producers with the funds to continue generating electricity from these renewable sources, allowing us to continue to provide 100% sustainable energy.

 Trading Green Certificates (REGOs)